ramseytawfik/codepath-prework/README.md

 (websites, books, people, etc) list them here.
 ```

-None
+StackOverflow

 ```
 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 ```

-Overall, I thought that the prework was pretty straight up and easy to follow along with.
+Overall, I thought that the prework was simple and easy to follow along with.
 I only experienced a couple of syntaxes when completing the game.
 It was usually that I had capitalized a letter or forgot to add a bracket, which was a quick fix.
-I only thought that there were two parts that were kinda hard.
+I only thought that there were two parts that were kind of hard.
 The first one is that I had a little trouble coding the part where the computer had to display the pattern before the user followed after.
 I spent a little time on it, but in the end, figured it out.
 The other part that was a little bit harder is that after I finished the game, I went back and experimented with the parts in the code.
 I spent about 2/3 hours completing the game, then spent the remaining time really trying to understand every feature that we implemented into the game so far.
-I am planning to go back after turning in the prework to go back and add the additional features and add my own touch to the game.
+After going back and adding more features, I realized how more difficult some of the features were.
+I had begun to work on the part where the user had a limited time to follow the pattern.
+After completing that part, I was very relieved, but then realized that I had messed up something in the part that randomly chose the pattern before playing.
+This made me very cautious about messing up parts that I had already completed and to stay more organized.
+I had also spent about two hours trying to get a trumpet audio as the frequency.
+I kept reading online and i felt that I had finally got it.
+The keys were playing the trumpet sounds in harmony and it kind of worked on one of the keys.
+When I went back to complete the rest of the keys, they had just stopped working all together.
+I believe I didn’t link the audio correctly for the function to be able to produce the sound on the computers end and the users end.
+It was very frustrating, but it taught me how to keep looking for the answer and to keep trying, even if you don’t find the right answer.

 ```
 3. What questions about web development do you have after completing